immersive-web/webxr-ar-module/explainer.md

 Once the session is started some setup must be done to prepare for rendering.
 The content to present to the device is defined by a [`VRLayer`](https://w3c.github.io/webvr/#interface-vrlayer).
 In the initial version of the spec only one layer type, `VRCanvasLayer`, is defined and only one layer can be used at a time.
 This is set via the `VRSession.baseLayer` attribute. (`baseLayer` because future versions of the spec will likely enable multiple layers, at which point this would act like the `firstChild` attribute of a DOM element.)

+In order for a canvas to be used with a WebVR layer, it's context must be _compatible_ with the `VRDevice`.
+This can mean different things for different environments.
+For example, on a desktop computer this means that the context should be created against the graphics adapter that the `VRDevice` is physically plugged into.
+On most mobile devices though, that's not a concern and so the context will always be compatible.
+In either case, the WebVR application should call `VRDisplay.ensureContextCompatibility` with the WebGL context before using it with a `VRLayer`.
+This will set a compatibility bit on the context that allows it to be used.
+Contexts without the compatibility bit will fail when attempting to create a `VRLayer` with them.

+In the event that a context is not already compatible with the `VRDisplay` the [context will be lost and attempt to recreate itself](https://www.khronos.org/registry/webgl/specs/latest/1.0/#5.14.13) using the compatible graphics adapter.
+The page must handle WebGL context creation loss properly for this to work.
+If the context loss is not properly handled the promise returned by `ensureContextCompatibility` will fail.

 ```js
 // Initially only canvases with WebGL contexts will be supported.
 let glCanvas = document.createElement("canvas");